A Mind Body Approach to Fatigue Reduction and Pain Management

 In conditions such as chronic back pain, although these are commonly attributed to 'abnormalities' like bulging discs or worn joints, astonishingly there is no evidence to support this.
 Various studies have shown that almost 80% of people without any pain also have these 'abnormalities', making them actually quite normal and not the cause of the pain.

-Although the concept of mind body connection sounds new, evidence has been around for 40 years or so to support its mechanisms.
+Although the concept of a mind body connection sounds new, evidence has been around for 40 years or so to support its mechanisms.
 Unfortunately, few physicians are aware of the mind body approach or that chronic stress and unresolved emotions can be the cause of very real pain and fatigue.
 Modern medicine tends to be very reductionist, only looking at a specific area of the body and seeing illness as caused by a faulty physical body that must be mended.
-Hence, standard treatments are focused solely on symptom management rather than the reversal of symptoms that it actually possible.
+Hence, standard treatments are focused solely on symptom management rather than the reversal of symptoms that is actually possible.

 Mind body therapy is holistic, looking at the whole person including their social and emotional environment.
 It sees the problems in the body as a result of all these factors, culminating in faulty messages being sent from the brain telling the body what to do.
 Mind body therapy recognises that our brains are the control centre of our bodies, controlling everything, from regulating our breathing to telling our cells how much hormone to release.